How to Grow a Wedding Business in a Competitive Market: Navigating the Landscape of the UK Wedding Planning Industry

 As we have observed, destination weddings have made a significant impact on the wedding planning industry.

-However, there is another trend that is shaking things up in the UK wedding planning scene – the increasing variety in wedding styles and themes.
+However, another trend is shaking up the UK wedding planning scene – the increasing variety of wedding styles and themes.

 Couples are now looking for unique and personalised ways to celebrate their love, resulting in a plethora of themed weddings and cultural fusion events.